 The nutritional needs of growing-finishing pigs are best met by a full-feeding program.
 Limit-feeding reduces the rate and efficiency of gain but may improve carcass quality of finishing pigs.
 Proper design and adjustment of self- feeders is necessary to prevent feed wastage or restricted growth.

-Antibiotics and other chemotherapeutic agents are commonly added to swine diets to promote growth.
+For many years, antibiotics and other chemotherapeutic agents have commonly been added to swine diets to promote growth and feed efficiency, reduce mortality and morbidity, and improve health.
 The greatest response to these growth enhancing agents is in young pigs, with lesser responses as pigs progress in age and weight.
 The levels of antibiotics fed and drug withdrawal requirements should be in accordance with manufacturers' recommendations and legal restrictions.
 (Also see Growth Promotants and Production Enhancers.)

-The inclusion of effective antibiotics in diets for starter pigs increases rate of gain by ~15% and feed efficiency by ~7%; for grower-finisher pigs, improvements of ~4% in rate of gain and ~2% in feed efficiency can be expected.
-The antibiotics approved for swine as feed additives include bacitracin methylene disalicylate, bacitracin zinc, bambermycins, chlortetracycline, lincomycin, neomycin, oxytetracycline, penicillin, tiamulin, tylosin, and virginiamycin.
-Chemotherapeutic agents include arsanilic acid, carbadox, roxarsone, sulfamethazine, and sulfathiazole.
+The antibiotics approved as feed additives for swine include bacitracin methylene disalicylate, bacitracin zinc, bambermycins, chlortetracycline, lincomycin, neomycin, oxytetracycline, penicillin, tiamulin, tylosin, and virginiamycin.
+Chemotherapeutic agents include carbadox, roxarsone, sulfamethazine, and sulfathiazole.
 Several of these are approved only in combination with certain other additives.
-Apramycin may be used as a water medication.
-In addition, pharmaceutical levels of zinc (1,500–3,000 ppm) as zinc oxide, or copper (100–250 ppm) as copper sulfate or copper chloride are effective growth stimulants in young pigs.
+Apramycin also is approved for use as a water medication.
+Also, pharmaceutical levels of zinc (1,500–3,000 ppm) as zinc oxide, or copper (100–250 ppm) as copper sulfate or tribasic copper chloride are effective growth stimulants in young pigs.

 Certain “repartitioning agents” have been tested with finishing swine and found to be very effective in improving growth rate, feed conversion, and carcass leanness.
 Examples are β-agonists, such as ractopamine and porcine somatotropin.
 Presently, ractopamine is the only such agent approved for use in pigs in the USA.
-These agents affect nutrient requirements; in particular, they increase the dietary requirements for amino acids.
+These agents affect nutrient requirements, in particular by increasing the dietary requirements for amino acids.